 Rachel Jump (b.
 1991, Chicago, Illinois) is a fine art photographer living in Chicago, Illinois.
 She graduated from the Rhode Island School of Design (BFA PH’14), where she received the Harry Koorejian Memorial Scholarship and the Haining Family Scholarship.
 Her black and white images have been widely exhibited throughout the United States, which includes dnj Gallery in Los Angeles, Tilt Gallery in Scottsdale, Arizona, Texas Women’s University of the Arts in Denton, Texas, Filter Space in Chicago, and Lomography Gallery in New York.
 Rachel’s photographs were the subject of a solo exhibition at Alibi Fine Art Gallery in Chicago.
-Her prints are held in collections at the Museum of Contemporary Photography and the RISD Museum Special Collections, where she was also a visiting artist in conjunction with the exhibition, America in View: Landscape Photography 1865 to Now.
-Rachel is represented by Alibi Fine Art in Chicago, Illinois, which held her first major solo exhibition in November 2015.
-Her work has also been featured in various publications, including Der Greif, i-D Vice Germany, Shots Magazine, LENSCRATCH, FotoRoom, Feature Shoot, The Ones We Love, LDOC, and Papersafe.
+Her prints are held in collections at the Museum of Contemporary Photography and the RISD Museum.
+She was also a visiting artist at the RISD Museum in conjunction with the exhibition, America in View: Landscape Photography 1865 to Now in 2012.
+Alibi Fine Art in Chicago, Illinois held her first major solo exhibition in November 2015.
+Her work has also been featured in various publications, including Der Greif, i-D Vice Germany, Shots Magazine, LENSCRATCH, FotoRoom, Feature Shoot, Fraction Magazine, and Papersafe.
 She made her curatorial debut at Filter Photo with Aint-Bad Metropolis: Chicago, which was a group exhibition that highlighted a selection of artists making photographs in the Chicago area.
-She was a FIELD/WORK artist-in-residence at the Chicago Artists Coalition.
+She was a FIELD/WORK artist-in-residence at the Chicago Artists Coalition from 2016—2017.
 Rachel is currently working as the Communications Coordinator for Mana Contemporary Chicago and as an editor for Aint-Bad.

 You may contact her at: